bebo22/python-flask-api/README.md

 # python-flask-api
-This is a repository for flask restful api code
+This is a repository for flask restful api code, for an user content administration dashboard